aubort/polymer-element-on-c9/README.md

 Not much here yet.
 ```

+That's it!
 If this is what you get, go to the step 2 of the tutorial:
 https://www.polymer-project.org/1.0/start/first-element/step-2